6ct/AntiPhisher/README.md

 There has been a large amount of compromised accounts sending fake messages attempting to phish members out of their logins to Discord Nitro.
 This bot will filter out all messages containing keywords, regexes, and links from a large set of data.

 This bot was originally created for a Discord server with over 10k members.
+With many members came the possibility of many having their accounts compromised.
 Because this problem wasn't limited to just the server, we chose to release this to everyone on top.gg and Discord.

 ## Setup and other information.